Similes for Confident with Explanation and Examples

 Examples:

-1. She spoke as confident as a child who knows the answer, and her hand shot up quickly.
+1. She spoke as confidently as a child who knows the answer, and her hand shot up quickly.

-2. He answered as confident as a student prepared for class, although others were unsure.
+2. He answered as confidently as a student prepared for class, although others were unsure.

-3. She smiled as confident as a child certain of success, yet stayed polite.
+3. She smiled as confidently as a child certain of success, yet stayed polite.

 4. He stood as confident as a child with the right response, so everyone noticed.

-5. She walked forward as confident as a child ready to speak, and she felt brave.
+5. She walked forward as confidently as a child ready to speak, and she felt brave.

 Best Use: “You seem so sure!”
 “I feel as confident as a child who knows the answer.”